 Nevertheless, Kelvin still knew that he wanted to work in the healthcare industry; especially when at the age of 14, he experienced a life-changing moment that deepened his connection to the healthcare profession, when one of his older sisters died of pneumonia.

 However, life doesn’t make it any easier for Kelvin to achieve his dream, even after his sister’s death.
-It increasingly became harder for Kelvin’s family to keep up with their finances which pushed Kelvin to stop school for six (6) years to be able to contribute to their household income.
+It increasingly became harder for Kelvin’s family to keep up with their finances through the years; which pushed Kelvin to stop school for six (6) years to be able to contribute to their household income.

 He fondly shares that, even if it was one of the most difficult moments of his life, he still thinks of it as an overall great learning experience which built his backbone as a person.
 He had ventured into multiple odd jobs—in factories, small businesses, hair and make-up gigs, hosting and tutoring—everything to help his family.